NomzamoPrecious/Portfolio-Website/README.md

 Growing up in South Africa has given me a unique lens on technology.
 I understand both the cutting-edge possibilities and the real-world constraints that shape digital solutions in emerging economies.

 ### 2. **The Bridge Builder**
-I don't just work with data OR networks OR security—I understand how they interconnect.
+I don't just work with data OR networks OR security, I understand how they interconnect.
 This holistic approach allows me to see the bigger picture and create solutions that are cohesive, not compartmentalized.

 ### 3. **The Practical Dreamer**
 Yes, I can talk about theoretical models and advanced concepts.
 But what excites me more is getting my hands dirty with actual configurations, real datasets, and tangible results.